isaacnboyd/music/notes/writing-music.md

 A waltz beginning with `cmaj` should begin with at least `c4 <c e g>4 <c e g>4 | c4 <c e g>4 <c e g>4` and at most `c4 <c e g>4 <c e g>4 | c4 <c e g>4 <c e g>4` x `y`.

+## Hymns

+When arranging hymns from the book, you will often be converting the original, written for 2 voices in the left hand and 2 voices in the right, to an accordian arrangment with 1 voice in the left hand and 3 voices in the right.
+Try to decrease repeats and include all voices represented in the chord.
+For example, say no to `<f, f a>` and say yes to `<f, c a>`.
+Use refrain, accordion hymns can be beautiful without pulling all stops and using all the buttons.
+The voicings and harmonies are where it's at.